AqibMemon1/portfolio/content/_index.md

           date_end: '2022-08-31'
           description: |2-
               Responsibilities include:
-              * Designed and modelled domestic cooling loads and AC systems in MATLAB/Simscape
+            *Successfully validated and designed a model for predicting cooling loads and refrigeration performance in MATLAB and Simulink
-              * Tested and analyzed split AC products in the HVAC Lab
+            *Reduced cost by $30000 per month with the model implementation

         - title: R&D Intern
           company: National Engineering and Scientific Commission